KyaMovVM/KyaMovVM.github.io/README.md

 ```bash
 python -m unittest
 ```

+## Manual Tests

+Open each HTML page in a browser and ensure the UML overlay appears when clicking the menu entry.
+Check that the Fail2Ban page shows placeholder logs and that CUDA device listing runs without errors.
 ## Development Plan
 Detailed steps for designing and maintaining the project are described in [development_plan.md](development_plan.md).